Godwin, Earl of Wessex: Later conflicts, decline, and death

-Soon after Edward became king, he extended Godwin's jurisdiction to include Kent.
+Soon after Edward the Confessor became king, he extended Godwin's jurisdiction to include Kent.
 Then in January 1045, Godwin secured the marriage of his daughter Edith (Eadgyth) to the king.

 As Edward drew advisors, nobles and priests from his – and his mother's – Normano-French circle to develop his own power base, Godwin led opposition to the influx of the nascent European Norman dominion.
 After a violent clash between people of Dover and the visiting Eustace II, Count of Boulogne, Godwin was ordered to punish the people of Dover (as he and Leofric, Earl of Mercia had done in Worcester, in that earldom).
 This time, however, Godwin refused, choosing to champion his own countrymen against a visiting foreign power and defying his own king.
 Edward saw this as a test of power, negotiating the backing of Siward, Earl of Northumbria and Leofric, Earl of Mercia, to attaint and exile Godwin.
 Godwin and his sons were exiled from England in September 1051.
 He along with his wife Gytha and sons Sweyn, Tostig and Gyrth sought refuge in Flanders; sons Leofwine and Harold fled to Dublin, where they gained the shelter and help of Diarmait mac Máel na mBó, King of Leinster.
 They all returned to England the next year with armed forces, gaining the support of the navy, burghers, and peasants, so compelling Edward to restore the earldom.
 This set a precedent: followed by a rival earl before 1066; then by Godwin's own son, Tostig, in 1066.